 Generic Name: buprenorphine

-Note: This page contains side effects data for the generic drug buprenorphine.
-It is possible that some of the dosage forms included below may not apply to the brand name Subutex.
+Note: This document contains side effect information about buprenorphine.
+Some of the dosage forms listed on this page may not apply to the brand name Subutex.

 For the Consumer

 Other dosage forms: